 In any case, if any problem appears regarding the Registry Editor you can retrieve it back easily.

 2. In the Registry Editor window, navigate to this location-

-After clicking on “i8042prt“, try to find “PollStatusIterations” on the right pane.
+After clicking on “Parameters“, try to find “PollStatusIterations” on the right pane.

-[If you can’t find the “PollStatusIterations” then right click on the empty space and click on “New” and then on “DWORD (32-bit) Value“.
+[If you can’t find the “PollStatusIterations” then right-click on the space and click on “New” and then on “DWORD (32-bit) Value“.
 Now, name the value as “PollStatusIterations”.]